DanielMFernandes/CCNA_Course_Notes/Course_Notes/DHCP_Snooping.md

 DHCP STARVATION

 - An example of a DHCP-based attack is a DHCP STARVATION ATTACK
-- An attacker uses spoofed MAC addresses to flood DHCP DISCOVER messages
+- An attacker uses spoofed MAC addresses to flood DHCP discover messages
 - The target server’s DHCP pool becomes full, resulting in a DoS to other devices

 ![image](https://github.com/psaumur/CCNA/assets/106411237/33dfbb8b-2b78-4700-b4ab-0dd95fc03eed)

 DHCP POISONING (Man-in-the-Middle)

-- Similar to ARP POISONING, DHCP POISONING can be used to perform a Man-in-the-Middle attack
+- Similar to ARP poisoning, DHCP POISONING can be used to perform a Man-in-the-Middle attack
-- A *spurious DHCP server* replies to clients’ DHCP Discover messages and assigns them IP addresses but makes the clients use the *spurious server’s IP* as a default gateway
+- A *spurious DHCP server* replies to clients’ DHCP discover messages and assigns them IP addresses but makes the clients use the *spurious server’s IP* as a default gateway

-** clients usually accept the first DHCP OFFER message they receive
+** clients usually accept the first DHCP offer message they receive

 - This will cause the client to send traffic to the attacker instead of the legitimate default gateway
 - The attacker can then examine / modify the traffic before forwarding it to the legitimate default gateway